Future Studland

 • Visitor Distribution and communications

-Dorset Coast Forum are asking the community, stakeholders and visitors what they think should be included on the Future Studland Plan.
-This will take place through a series of engagement events, drop ins and activities as well as the tools on this site and questions will be asked around the themes.
+Dorset Coast Forum asked the community, stakeholders and visitors what they think should be included in the Future Studland Plan.
+This engagement took place through a series of drop-in events, activities and a survey over the summer season.

 Project Background